crossplane/example-cnp/README.md

 Cloud) to read and write namespace annotations to determine which resources are allowed (by RBAC) in a particular namespace.

+## Frequently Asked Questions

+**Why 'composite resource'?**

+Composite resources typically model infrastructure - for example an SQL instance or a Kubernetes cluster may be modelled as a composite resource.
+While these are conceptually one resource, they're often actually composed of several underlying more granular resources at the cloud provider level.
+A "Kubernetes cluster", for example might actually consist of a control plane resource, a few node pool resources, and a few Helm chart resources.
+Thus the "Kubernetes cluster" is a composite of a control plane, node pools, and Helm charts.

+**What is a 'composite resource requirement'?
+Why does it exist?**

+Crossplane is built on the Kubernetes API.
+Kubernetes API resources may exist at one of two scopes - cluster or namespace.
+The cluster scope is global; cluster scoped resources exist outside any namespace and thus across all namespaces.
+Namespaced resources are grouped by namespace, where a namespace may represent a team, an environment, or any other grouping the platform operator deems useful.
+Cluster scoped resources are typically the sole domain of the platform operator.

+Composite resources typically model a conceptual infrastructure resource - for example an SQL instance, a Kubernetes cluster, or a VPC network.
+In many cases it makes sense for this infrastructure to exist at the namespace level; an SQL instance for example is typically used for a specific purpose, by a specific team, to power a specific service.
+In Kubernetes this service would typically be a Deployment in a particular namespace.
+It makes sense that the team would want to model the service's SQL instance in that namespace alongside the Deployment.
+In other cases a composite resource represents 'supporting infrastructure' - an infrastructure resource that supports other infrastructure resources that may exist across multiple namespaces.
+VPC networks are a common example of this pattern - a platform operator may wish to model a VPC network as a composite resource, and allow platform consumers to create Kubernetes cluster composite resources that exist in that VPC.

+In Crossplane all composite resources are cluster scoped, allowing a Kubernetes cluster composite resource (for example) to leverage a VPC network composite resource without crossing namespace boundaries (which is considered an anti pattern in Kubernetes).
+Composite resources may however support a namespaced 'composite resource requirement' - a namespaced proxy of the composite resource.
+Creating, updating, or deleting a namespaced requirement creates, updates, or deletes a corresponding cluster scoped composite resource.
+This allows platform builders to distinguish global 'supporting infrastructure' that only a platform operator should interact with from infrastructure that platform consumers should be able to create, update, and delete on-demand.
+The separation of a composite resource from its requirement also decouples their lifecycles; it allows a platform operator to pre-provision SQL instances (for example) via Crossplane that platform consumers may later claim instantaneously, without waiting up to several minutes for the cloud provider to create them.

 [Package Manager refactor]: https://github.com/crossplane/crossplane/pull/1616
 [master branch]: https://github.com/crossplane/example-cnp/tree/master
 [scoped-september branch]: https://github.com/crossplane/example-cnp/tree/scoped-september